Diagnosis of a motorized fan – Engie Axima

 01

-Guarantee the safety and quality of the working environment
+Guarantee the safety and the quality of the working environment

 02